 Reflective Questions

-2. What specific material support exists in your current life that you have not yet accessed or asked for?
-This might be financial, communal, relational, or practical.
-What specifically has prevented you from reaching toward it?
+What form of support already exists in your life that you have not yet asked for?
+What has actually stopped you from reaching for it?

 Practical Integration Actions

-Identify the door.
-Write specifically about one form of material support that exists in your current environment and that you have not yet accessed or asked for.
-This might be a financial resource, a community programme, a conversation with a family member, or a request to a specific person for specific practical help.
-Write about what specifically has prevented you from approaching this support and make a concrete plan to take one step toward it before the week ends.
+Locate the door.
+Identify one real source of support in your current life that you have not yet approached, whether that is a financial resource, a programme, or a direct request to a specific person.
+Write down what has stopped you so far, and set a concrete plan to approach it within the week.